 The Tax Cuts and Jobs Act that was signed into law in the last days of 2017 did not, contrary to rumors, take away the deduction for gifts made to charities (nonprofit organizations).
 However, the law's effect is much the same.
 The reason is the near doubling of the standard deduction that is part of the new law (and affected tax returns for April 2019 and beyond).

-The standard deduction is an amount by which taxpayers are allowed to reduce the adjusted gross income (AGI) declared on their income tax return.
-Under the previously existing law, the standard deduction for 2018 was $6,500 for single taxpayers and married taxpayers filing separately, and $13,000 for married taxpayers filing jointly.
+The standard deduction is an amount by which U.S. taxpayers are allowed to reduce the adjusted gross income (AGI) declared on their federal income tax return.
+Under previously existing law, the standard deduction (for 2018) was $6,500 for single taxpayers and married taxpayers filing separately, and $13,000 for married taxpayers filing jointly.

 Under the amended law, the standard deduction for single taxpayers and married taxpayers filing separately rose to $12,000, and the standard deduction for married taxpayers filing jointly went up to $24,000.

-Starting in 2020, however, there's a small exception, which Congress included in the Coronavirus Aid Relief and Economic Security Act (CARES Act).
-Taxpayers who don't itemize may now deduct up to $300 per year in charitable contributions, so long as the contributions were:
+Starting in 2020, a small, temporary exception was created by Congress as part of the Coronavirus Aid Relief and Economic Security Act (CARES Act).
+Taxpayers who don't itemize were allowed to deduct up to $300 per year in charitable contributions "above the line," so long as the contributions were:

 Contributions to nonoperating private foundations, support organizations, and donor advised funds (DAFs) don't come within the new deduction.

 Unfortunately, even after extensions, this CARES-Act deduction is scheduled to end following the 2021 tax year.

 Tax experts also recommend that prospective donors look into the advantages of:

 If you have other unusual factors at play in your tax situation, it's possible that you will choose not to rely on the standard deduction for other reasons, and would benefit from making charitable deductions as before.
 See a tax professional for more detailed advice and strategizing.